 Fortunately, there were few people in the bar.
 Unfortunately, the owner was one of the few people seated at the bar.
 He tapped me lightly on the shoulder and said, "Um.
 Excuse me?
 Ma'am?
 Is, uh, that a revolver in your back?"

 I was confused for a second, before replying with a sort of smirk and a what the fuck expression, "No. It's not a revolver.
 It's a 380."
 Because sometimes I forget that maybe some people do not know the difference between a revolver and a pistol..
 And at that particular time I forget also that this guy probably doesn't really care.
 "Its a new one, that Diamondback.
 Wanna see it?"
 I ask this guy as if maybe I am going to sell it to him right there in the bar.

 The man's face mirrors my what the fuck expression.

 He asks me very politely if I would mind taking the gun to my vehicle.
 I do not mind.
 I am suddenly feeling a lot like an ass.
 So, the gun is stashed in the minivan and the pool game is resumed.

 A few days later one of my regular customers at the Shift Change tells me that I ought to go in and apply at this new bar and I maybe blush but probably not.
 I do look down at my toes and mumble something about maybe waiting a while to put an app in.
-The customer goes on to tell me how awesome the owners are, (which is entirely true) and I do not mention that I have met one of them.
+The customer goes on to tell me how awesome the owners are, and I do not mention that I have met one of them.